Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 Here are some drawbacks of using Klaviyo that push users to look for alternatives:

 • Costly pricing model.
-Klaviyo’s costs can get brutal, especially for businesses with fast-growing contact lists.
+Klaviyo’s costs can get brutal, especially for growing businesses.
 For example, managing 25,000 contacts costs approximately $400/month on Klaviyo, whereas bulk email services like Sender charge $82/month for similar services;

 • Limited free plan.
 Klaviyo’s free plan allows only up to 250 contacts and 500 email sends per month, which is too restrictive to test out all the features and do anything meaningful;